ShirelAzulay/NextCruiTech_cv2candidates/README.md

-# nct – NextCruitech Candidates App
+# nct – NexCruitech Candidates App

 An interactive system for analyzing candidates, built with **Streamlit** and designed to run within a virtual environment (venv).
 The UI supports resume parsing, prompt-based interactions, and AI-powered modules.